-Our Early Intervention in Psychosis & Transitions Team offer support to young people aged 14-35 who have or may be experiencing their first episode of psychosis.
+Our Early Intervention in Psychosis & Transitions Team offer support to young people aged 14-35 who are at risk of or may be experiencing their first episode of psychosis.
+We also offer support to young people who are making the transition from child and adolescent mental health services (CAMHS) to adult mental health services regardless of diagnosis.

 What is Psychosis?